 Whisk the wet ingredients together in a separate bowl, then pour them into the mixing bowl with the dry ingredients:

 Then fold in the raisins, and spoon the batter into your muffin pan.
-This is my hack for fitting all the muffins into the oven in one round: squeeze a few extra muffin liners in beside my main muffin pan.
+Here’s a hack for fitting all the muffins into the oven in one round: squeeze a few extra muffin liners in beside the main muffin pan.

 - 2 cup flour, whole wheat